 When making investments in various countries, country risk is always a concern.
 How should such risk be measured?
 We suggest that the best metric is the standard deviation of GDP growth.
 With our metric, Australia has the lowest country risk, and Timor-Leste the highest. (more…)

 J-curves explain how consumer preferences change over time.
 They tell the story of how, initially, reduced cost and standardization create markets.
-Ultimately, this leads to homogenous and bland products.
-At this point, consumers start demanding choice and quality–rediscovery begins. (more…)
+Ultimately, this leads to homogeneous and bland products.
+At this point, consumers start demanding choice and quality–premiumization begins. (more…)

 This article by Staffan Canback and Frank D’Agnese describes how global markets can be analyzed using income distribution data.
 It leverages the Golder-Tellis model for demand predictions.
 It also discusses how macro and micro data can be combined in marketing. (more…)